 Applebee's performance for both the fourth quarter and full year of 2016 lagged that of the casual dining segment of the restaurant industry.
 Based on data from Black Box, the casual dining segment of the restaurant industry also experienced a decrease in same-restaurant sales during the fourth quarter and full year of 2016 due to decreases in customer traffic that were partially offset by increases in average customer check.
-However, the casual dining segment decreases in customer traffic as reported by Black Box were smaller than the Applebee's decreases in customer traffic and the casual dining segment increases in average customer check.
+However, the casual dining segment decreases in customer traffic as reported by Black Box were smaller than the Applebee's decreases in customer traffic and the casual dining segment increases in average customer check as reported by Black Box were larger than Applebee's increases in average customer check.